 But if we pretend to be someone we are not, then we end up attracting people who are unlike us.
 Is that what we really want?

 I don’t know about you.
 But I find it’s much harder to be someone else.
 It doesn’t feel natural and it’s effortful.
 Previously, I tried to write animation blog posts.
 I felt miserable because I was required to be technical and write something I wasn’t interested in.
 I prefer to share insights about humans than writing technical “how-to” posts.

 I know this blog is not going to attract everyone.
 Not everyone will value my message and my conversational writing style, but that’s okay.
 I would rather be myself and attract the right audience than be someone I’m not and attract the wrong audience who I’m not motivated to help.

 From an individual’s perspective, being authentic requires you to accept both your strengths and weaknesses.
 But from a group’s perspective, being authentic isn’t just about showing your own personality to the world, it’s about accepting and respecting other’s people personalities too.

 Authenticity is not meant for creating separation.

 It’s not used for judging other people.
-People may misunderstood the second point, thinking that attracting the right people means the other people are of no good.
+People may misunderstand the second point, thinking that attracting the right people means the other people are of no good.
 Just because people have different preferences and perception don’t mean they are bad.
-There is no one personality which is better than the other.
+There is no one personality that is better than the other.
 We all have our strengths and weaknesses.
-Ultimately, our core are all the same.
+Ultimately, our core is all the same.
 Just that our approaches are different.

 Part of being authentic is to let others know you are not perfect and it’s okay to have flaws.
 In fact, letting others know your weaknesses gives them the opportunity to help you with something you are bad at.
 By accepting and open with your own weakness, it also allows others to be more open with theirs.
 We could then help each other by using our strengths.
 That’s the importance of authenticity.